mobile operator profiles.

 911 - Emergency services

 Phone support: 1-877-430-2355 (855-222-2355 for BYOD Customers) is the official Straight Talk support channel.
 You can reach a customer support representative at this number from 8 AM to 10:45 PM Eastern Time 7 days a week.
 You can also use this number to access the automated service for adding top-ups 24/7.
 Calls are handled by off shore call centers.
 Wait times are usually short and the representatives courteous.
 However, they often appear to be following a script and seem unfamiliar with the details of Straight Talk devices and services.

 An alternative is Straight Talk's "Executive Resolutions Dept.", a possibly Miami based call center at 1-305-715-6500 or 1-800-876-5753.
 It's available Monday – Friday from 8:00 AM to 7:00 PM EST. At other times calls to that number are handled by the off shore call centers nine times out of ten.
 If you do manage to get through to them, the Executive Resolutions representatives are more knowledgeable and better equipped to resolve complex issues.
 I recommend always calling 1-800-876-5753 for things like no service and billing issues, porting your number from another carrier and switching phones while keeping your service.

 Phone Sales and General Information Web Site: straighttalk.com

-Straight Talk Pros: Lowest price unlimited plan of any carrier, good coverage with most phones, bring your own device SIMs available.
+Straight Talk Pros: Lowest price unlimited plan of any carrier, good coverage with most phones, bringing your own phone is supported.

 Straight Talk Cons: not transparent about how much data is included with the unlimited plans, limited retail presence, cumbersome international dialing, no international messaging on most phones, lack of detailed coverage maps, "taxes and fees" charged on top-ups, crippled Bluetooth and PC sync on feature phones.